harveshvaran/ftp82_laptop/WEEK1.md

             * In the staging area, there is a version where the contents are "Version 3"
             * In the workspace, there is a version where the contents are "Version 4"
             * In 'master', there is another version - child of "Version 0" - whose contents are "Version 0a"
          * #1.
-What is command to compare the workspace version to the staging version
+What is the command to compare the workspace version to the staging version
             * expected output
 ```
 ...
 -Version 3
 +Version 4
 ```
          * #2.
-What is command to compare the staging version to the committed version
+What is the command to compare the staging version to the committed version
             * expected output
 ```
 ...
 -Version 2
 +Version 3
 ```
          * #3.
-What is command to compare the committed version to the branching point
+What is the command to compare the committed version to the branching point
             * expected output
 ```
 ...
 -Version 0
 +Version 2
 ```
          * #4.
-What is command to compare the workspace version to the committed version
+What is the command to compare the workspace version to the committed version
             * expected output
 ```
 ...
 -Version 2
 +Version 4
 ```
          * #5.
-What is command to compare the workspace version to the branching point
+What is the command to compare the workspace version to the branching point
             * expected output
 ```
 ...
 -Version 0
 +Version 4
 ```
          * #6.
-What is command to compare the staging version to the branching point
+What is the command to compare the staging version to the branching point
             * expected output
 ```
 ...
 -Version 0
 +Version 3
 ```
          * #6.
-What is command to compare the workspace version to the latest version in master
+What is the command to compare the workspace version to the latest version in master
             * expected output
 ```
 ...